-Here we focus on ultrafast electron-probe experiments.
+Here we focus on the potential of direct electron detectors to improve the sensitivity of ultrafast electron-probe experiments.
 The default mode of data acquisition in these experiments is time-resolved scattering (Fig.~\ref{fig:exp}), with the scattering signals measured over a range of scattering-angles using a 2D detector.
-Although time-resolved transmission electron imaging/microscopy is also under active development\cite{lagrange2025laser}, we will not discuss the particularities of time-resolved image resolution and sensitivity (detector quantum efficiency), focusing entirely on electron scattering measurements.
+Although time-resolved transmission electron imaging/microscopy is also under active development\cite{lagrange2025laser}, we will not discuss the particularities of time-resolved image resolution and sensitivity (detector quantum efficiency).
 An essential feature of the raw scattering signals measured is that they can be distributed highly non-uniformly across the detector.
 For gas-phase samples, polycrystalline materials or textured films, the dynamic range of the raw scattering signals tends to be narrow.
-For example, in a pattern of polycrystalline monoclinic \votwo, the dynamic range between low- versus high-index Debye-Scherrer ring intensities measured under typical conditions in an ultrafast electron diffractometer is only of order $\approx\!10$.
+For example, in polycrystalline monoclinic \votwo, the dynamic range between the low vs high-index Debye-Scherrer ring intensities measured under typical conditions in an ultrafast electron diffractometer is only of the order $\approx\!10$.
 When probing high-quality single crystal samples, however, scattering is concentrated into Bragg peaks and the dynamic range of the raw scattered intensity tends to be many orders of magnitude larger than that observed from polycrystalline, amorphous or gas-phase samples.
-For example, under typical experimental conditions peak intensity in the first and second order Bragg reflections of graphite is $10^5$ times the intensity of the phonon diffuse scattering features observable between the Bragg peaks\footnote{dynamic range extracted from data of\cite{RdC2019Time}} (Fig.~\ref{fig:exp}).
+For example, under typical experimental conditions peak intensity in the first- and second-order Bragg reflections of graphite is $10^5$ times the intensity of the phonon-diffuse scattering features observable between the Bragg peaks\footnote{dynamic range extracted from data of\cite{RdC2019Time}} (Fig.~\ref{fig:exp}).